MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-compliance-testing.md

 In this section, you'll download and test the example.

-1. Within the directory where you unzipped the example code, navigate to the `src` directory.
+1. Within the example directory, navigate to the `src` directory.

 1. Run [terraform init](https://www.terraform.io/docs/commands/init.html) to initialize the working directory.